JosepMariaVila/ForwarderAmountParameterSystem/README.md

 <br>

-## How to add addresses and amounts-parts?
+## How to add addresses and amounts-parts to the hook state?

 The hook allows up to 10 addresses to which the amounts received can be distributed in the different desired amounts-parts.